tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

         self.phase = phase
 {{< / highlight >}}

-That's eight attributes.
-Well eight is only one over the limit, let's wait until it gets bigger?
-No, let's deal with it **now**.
+That's eight attributes, since eight is only one over the limit, should we wait until the object grows bigger?
+No, let's deal with it _now_.
 To reduce the number of attributes we introduce two new classes or structs `Span` and `Origin`.
+Each is trivial and only has two attributes, but now the original object has been slimmed down to six attributes, all is well
-Each is trivial and only has two attributes, but now the original object has been slimmed down to six attributes, all is well again:
+again:

 {{<highlight python>}}
         self.name = name